m0-k1/Perceptron_Model/README.md

 # Perceptron Model
-Understanding the simplest Perceptron Model.
+Modelling the perceptron model from scratch.

 ### DESCRIPTION
 #### About Dataset